ryantd42/NY-Legislative-Git/2023/S7395C-2023/bill.md

- Introduced  by  Sen.  WEBER  -- read twice and ordered printed, and when printed to be committed  to  the  Committee  on  Local  Government  -- committee  discharged,  bill amended, ordered reprinted as amended and recommitted to said committee
+ Introduced  by  Sen.  WEBER  -- read twice and ordered printed, and when printed to be committed  to  the  Committee  on  Local  Government  -- committee  discharged,  bill amended, ordered reprinted as amended and recommitted to said committee -- committee discharged,  bill  amended, ordered reprinted as amended and recommitted to said committee

  AN  ACT  in  relation to authorizing the assessor of the town of Ramapo, county of Rockland, to accept an application for a real  property  tax exemption from Sister Servants of Mary Immaculate Inc.

   THE  PEOPLE OF THE STATE OF NEW YORK, REPRESENTED IN SENATE AND ASSEM- BLY, DO ENACT AS FOLLOWS:

   Section 1.
-Notwithstanding any other provision of law to the contrary, the  assessor  of  the  town  of  Ramapo,  county of Rockland, is hereby authorized to accept from Sister Servants of Mary Immaculate  Inc.  an application  for  exemption from real property taxes pursuant to section 420-a and 462 of the real property tax law with respect to the 2022-2023 assessment rolls for all of the 2022-2023 and 2023-2024 school taxes and all of the 2022, 2023 and 2024 general taxes for  the  parcel  owned  by such  organization  located at 92 Eagle Valley Road, town of Sloatsburg, county of Rockland, otherwise known as Nassau  county  tax  map  section 38.41,  block 1, lot 1-3.
-If accepted, the application shall be reviewed as if it had been received on or before the taxable status  date  estab- lished for such assessment roll.
+Notwithstanding any other provision of law to the contrary, the assessor of the town  of  Ramapo,  county  of  Rockland,  is  hereby authorized  to  accept  from Sister Servants of Mary Immaculate Inc.  an application for exemption from real property taxes pursuant  to  section 462  of  the real property tax law with respect to the 2022-2023 assess- ment rolls for all of the 2022-2023 school taxes and all of the 2022 and 2023 general taxes for the parcel owned by such organization located  at 92  Eagle Valley Road, town of Sloatsburg, county of Rockland, otherwise known as Nassau county tax map section  38.41,  block  1,  lot  1-3.
+If accepted,  the  application shall be reviewed as if it had been received on or before the taxable status date  established  for  such  assessment roll.
   If  satisfied  that  such  organization would otherwise be entitled to such exemption  if  such  organization  had  filed  an  application  for exemption  by  the  appropriate  taxable status date, the assessor, upon